WHO WE ARE

-Becky Chao is the Anti-Monopoly Fund Manager at the Economic Security Project and a Fellow at New America's Open Technology Institute.
-She was previously a policy analyst at New America's Open Technology ...
-Institute, where her research and advocacy focused on antitrust and tech/telecom issues, privacy, and broadband competition.
+Becky Chao is the Anti-Monopoly Fund Manager at the Economic Security Project.
+She was previously a Fellow and policy analyst at New America's Open Technology Institute ... where her research and advocacy focused on antitrust and tech/telecom issues, privacy, and broadband competition.
 Prior to joining New America, she worked on antitrust cases and merger review across a variety of sectors as an honors paralegal at the Federal Trade Commission.
 She holds a Bachelor of Arts in public policy and linguistics from Duke University.
 Originally from New York City, she is currently based in Washington, D.C.

 Ebony is a graduate of Stanford University with a degree in Comparative Studies in Race & Ethnicity.
 A social justice activist throughout college, she went on to provide operational support to nonprofits serving low-income and marginalized communities.
 Her current interests ... are the intersection of tech and economic justice, and how identity perception shapes our views on policy and society.

 Michael Conti is a photographer and digital artist creating online media and communications strategies at the Economic Security Project.
 Previously, he used advanced meme technology to improve the public dialogue around issues of immigration and American identity at Define American ... .
 Michael is based in the Bay Area, and is always looking for new ways to use humor to explore new ideas and create positive connections.

 CARA ROSE DEFABIO